 Depending on the project detailing and requirements, external corner profile may be used as a jamb profile at openings (doors/windows).
 In this or similar case, where the profile meets a starter profile above an opening it may be notched accordingly for a neat finish.

 Corner profile meeting a starter profile above an opening

-Notch the corner profile where meeting a starter profile.
-The lintel profile may need to be cut longer on the flange located on the opening reveal; refer to Cedral Construction Details fro further details.
+profile may need to be cut longer on the flange located on the opening reveal; refer to Cedral Construction Details fro further details